Vacation Rentals & COVID-19

 - The bed sheets and towel sets are laundered by a commercial laundering company

-- These fresh sheets will be used to make the beds with a pillow inside a pillowcase and a blanket (note: top bunk beds, sleeper sofas and daybeds are not prepared).
+- These fresh sheets will be used to make the beds with a pillow inside a pillowcase (note: top bunk beds, sleeper sofas and daybeds are not prepared).

 - If you require more bedding, such as extra pillows and blankets, we strongly urge you to bring these personal items with you.

-- Additional blankets, comforters or bed coverlets may be stored in the bedroom closets however our cleaners will only place items on the bed that can be laundered by you, if needed, during your stay.
+- Blankets, comforters or bed coverlets may be stored in the bedroom closets however our cleaners will only place items on the bed that can be laundered by you, if needed, during your stay.

 Will I get a refund if I cannot travel to the Outer Banks?